burlachenkok/exploring-python3/python3-note.md

 ## Introspection of Python Objects

-In Python terminology, everything that takes some memory is an object.
+In Python terminology, everything that takes some memory is an Object.

 The [dir(obj)](https://docs.python.org/3/library/functions.html#dir) built-in function displays the attributes of an object.
 Attributes that all objects (typically) have:
 * `__name__` - is the name of the current module [link](https://docs.python.org/3/reference/import.html?highlight=__name__#name__).